Fahleh/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. - List all files including the parent & boot directories file /tmp/iamafile - Prints the file type of iamafile ln -s /bin/ls __ls__ - Creates a symbolic link
+ls -al . .. - List all files including the parent & boot directories file /tmp/iamafile - Prints the file type of iamafile ln -s /bin/ls __ls__ - Creates a symbolic link cp -u *.html . - copy html files to parent directory if not found or newer